About Food For Thought Lanark County

 March 2001 The North Lanark Community Health Centre agreed to develop a Breakfast for Learning Community Partnership Program.
 This model was to encourage communities to build on the willingness of schools, local people, organizations and business to ensure that every child attends school well nourished and ready to learn.

 A group of forward thinking, action oriented leaders formed the inaugural Food For Thought Steering Committee.
-We soon learned that many people wanted to help.
-And so began Food For Thought in Lanark County.
+We soon learned that many people wanted to help and so began Food For Thought in Lanark County.

 We immediately realized that the support of parents, caregivers, school staff and the community are essential to the success of our student nutrition programs.
 We realized that nutrition programs would not happen without the commitment of dedicated volunteers.
 We discovered that one of our greatest assets would be the school site coordinators.